 Most of our photopolymer 3D resins are "bioplastics", which allow the direct printing of safe functional materials by Stereolithography and Inkjet printing.

-Our 3Dresyns "like" are similar to the best conventional engineering plastics.They are safe for printers and final users and have high mechanical properties, which are taylored to each specific application requirements, allowing direct manufacturing of technical and functional plastic materials.
-On the other hand, our 3D resins can be used in Indirect manufacturing for:
+Our Functional 3Dresyns are similar to the best conventional engineering plastics.They are safe for printers and final users and have high mechanical properties, which are taylored to each specific application requirements, allowing direct manufacturing of technical and functional plastic materials.

 - printing durable molds for the production of simple shaped parts, as alternative to expensive metal steel or Aluminum molds manufactured by Computer Numerical Control CNC